Tax Codes for 2018/19 (New Tax Code 1185L)

 Tip: 3 ways to get a rebate!

-HMRC do not automatically give you all of the tax allowances which may be available to you – you have to claim them.
+HMRC does not automatically give you all of the tax allowances which may be available to you – you have to claim them.
 Here are 3 little-known allowances that could result in £1000′s back in your pocket!

 - Uniform laundry allowance – If you wear a uniform to work which contains your company logo, you can claim extra tax back to cover the laundry costs.